Five Types Of Counselors And How They Can Help Your Mental Health

 LMFTs deal with family and partner conflicts and treat a wide range of complex issues, including depression, anxiety, bipolar disorder, eating disorders, substance use, and domestic violence (call the National Domestic Violence Hotline at 1.800.799.SAFE for help anytime).
 Sessions usually run for several months and are focused on establishing and reaching certain goals to improve the relationship between all parties.

-Licensed mental health counselor (LMHC)
+Licensed mental health counselors (LMHC)

 Getty